 25 Nov Why Choose Triple Offset Valve Over Ball Valves?

 It’s important to pick the ideal device for your chemical or power plant, and the type required depends on its application.
-Triple butterfly valves are often considered the highest standard for virtually any application because they are durable, long-lasting and require minimum maintenance.
+Triple offset butterfly valves are often considered the highest standard for virtually any application because they are durable, long-lasting and require minimum maintenance.
 However, when you’re trying to cut overhead costs while putting a processing plant together, it’s tempting to consider using a ball valve.
 In this post, we’ll look at why a triple offset valve is still a more cost-effective, safe and efficient choice for your processing application.

 Ball Valves: the Pros and Cons